jdanylko/Tuxboard.Examples/README.md

 Tuxboard is a dashboard library specifically for the ASP.NET Core platform.
 It was meant to be a Lego-style way to build dashboards.

-I'm continually adding more examples through the articles on my [blog](https://www.danylkoweb.com/tuxboard) and using this repository for the "dropzone."
+I'm continually adding more examples through the articles on my [blog](https://www.danylkoweb.com/tuxboard) and using this repository for the "dropzone." (don't worry...there's more coming)

 The library is located [here](https://github.com/jdanylko/Tuxboard) and is available through NuGet [here](https://www.nuget.org/packages/Tuxboard.Core).